 Tim Murphy with his family (from left) Conor, Grace, Martha, and Molly.

-Since 1994, Harvard has had 102 first-team All-Ivy League selections, five Ivy Rookies of the Year, nine Ivy Players of the Year, nine first-team All-Americans and 25 players who have been drafted or signed professional contracts, including six-time Pro Bowl center Matt Birk ’98 and starting NFL quarterback Ryan Fitzpatrick ’05.
+Since 1994, Harvard has had 116 first-team All-Ivy League selections, six Ivy Rookies of the Year, nine Ivy Players of the Year, nine first-team All-Americans and 25 players who have been drafted or signed professional contracts, including six-time Pro Bowl center Matt Birk ’98, starting NFL quarterback Ryan Fitzpatrick ’05 and tight end Cameron Brate.

 In addition, 20 of Murphy’s Harvard players have received national academic recognition (either CoSIDA Academic All-America or the FCS All-Academic Team).
 Before sending two players to the CoSIDA Academic All-American team in 2008, Harvard had a national-best six players recognized on the All-District 1 team.